Thangamana Raasa: Cast

+Production

+After Azhagappan's En Vazhi Thani Vazhi (1988) failed at the box-office due to which he suffered losses, Ramarajan agreed to give callsheets to help him.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Gangai Amaran.

 Release and reception

 Thangamaana Raasa was released on 28 October 1989 on the occasion of Diwali alongside another Ramarajan starrer Anbu Kattalai.
-Despite facing competition from other releases such as Mappillai, Vetrivizha, Rajanadai, Dharmam Vellum, Dravidan and Vaathiyaar Veettu Pillai, it became profitable at box-office.
-P. S. S. of Kalki praised the performances of the cast.
+Despite facing competition from other Diwali releases such as Mappillai, Vettri Vizhaa, Rajanadai, Dharmam Vellum, Dravidan and Vaathiyaar Veettu Pillai, it became profitable at the box-office.
+P. S. S. of Kalki praised the performances of the cast and Ilaiyaraaja's music.